 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

-Another advantage of a career in HVAC is little to no student debt.
+Another advantage of a career in HVAC is almost zero student debt.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 per year.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.
+Complex jobs might take longer than others, so the number of calls each day can fluctuate.

-As stated previously, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Along with starting your own business, there are several other ways to advance your career.
+In addition to owning your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary